Note: Exhibition extended, September 12 through February 21, 2021

-Artwork from 114 artists from throughout the world will be included in the 45th annual Birds in Art exhibition.
+Artwork from 114 artists from throughout the world is included in the 45th annual Birds in Art exhibition.
 This year, 510 artists submitted 830 artworks for consideration by the three-person jury.
 The exhibition includes artwork by the Museum’s 2020 Master Artist Timothy David Mayhew, 22 who were named Master Artists during previous Birds in Art exhibitions, and 91 artists whose work was selected by the jury.
 Birds in Art, which presents original paintings, sculptures, and graphics created within the last three years by worldwide artists, once again celebrates avian marvels through fresh artistic interpretations.
-See this list of 2020 Birds in Art artists’ names whose work will be included in the 2020 exhibition.
+See this list of 2020 Birds in Art artists’ names whose work is included in the 2020 exhibition.

 Ever inspired by avian muses, Birds in Art 2020 artists took cues from birds’ behavior and some incorporated quarantine themes, too.
 While Karen Bondarchuk drew parallels in her Cashe ‘n’ Carry charcoal of blue jays competing at the feeder, much like shoppers at grocery stores last spring, Sherrie York’s linocut A Tern of the Tide features a solitary seabird, underscoring the importance of quiet moments alone but also of community.
 David Milton took a whimsical approach, while Nancy Howe used circling crows to convey its ominous nature.
 In Claire Duncan’s painting of white pelicans, one bold bird swivels to lead the swimming flock out of the advancing shadows, which she described as “a metaphor for the times in which we live.”